benjGam/KtasExporter/README.md

 1. Check your Chrome version
 2. Download the matching ChromeDriver version
 3. Replace the driver in the `src/` directory

-## Disclaimer

-⚠️ **Important**: To maintain the spirit of Codewars and respect the learning process of others:
-- Always keep your kata solutions repository **private**
-- Do not share your solutions publicly
-- Use this tool for personal reference only

 ## Notes